meraki/dashboard-api-go/client/docs/RulesApi.md

 ## UpdateNetworkWirelessSsidTrafficShapingRules

-> map[string]interface{} UpdateNetworkWirelessSsidTrafficShapingRules(ctx, networkId, number).UpdateNetworkWirelessSsidTrafficShapingRulesRequest(updateNetworkWirelessSsidTrafficShapingRulesRequest).Execute()
+> GetNetworkWirelessSsidTrafficShapingRules200Response UpdateNetworkWirelessSsidTrafficShapingRules(ctx, networkId, number).UpdateNetworkWirelessSsidTrafficShapingRulesRequest(updateNetworkWirelessSsidTrafficShapingRulesRequest).Execute()

-Update the traffic shaping settings for an SSID on an MR network
+Update the traffic shaping rules for an SSID on an MR network.